Using Composer to Manage Plugins and Deploy to WP Engine

 WPE_SSHG_KEY_PRIVATE: ${{ secrets.WPE_SSHG_KEY_PRIVATE }}

-WPE_ENV: qorp
+WPE_ENV: yourEnvironmentName

-# Deploy Options
+# Deploy options

 REMOTE_PATH: "wp-content/"

-FLAGS: -azvr --inplace --delete --include-from config/include.txt --exclude=".*" --exclude-from config/exclude.txt
+FLAGS: -azvr --inplace --delete --include-from rsync-config/includes.txt --exclude=".*" --exclude-from rsync-config/excludes.txt

-SCRIPT: wp-content/config/post-deploy.sh
+SCRIPT: wp-content/bin/post-deploy.sh

 Code language: YAML (yaml)